RehaOk/ING/README.md

 # Note

 Throughout this project, I have intentionally minimized the use of external libraries, with the exception of Redux.
 Based on my understanding of the HR meeting, the focus was on strong fundamental skills.
-Therefore, I avoided third-party solutions—including component libraries (e.g., for table views or image handling) and testing utilities—wherever possible, in order to demonstrate proficiency with core JavaScript and web component concepts.
+Therefore, I avoided third-party solutions including component libraries (e.g., for table views or image handling) and testing utilities wherever possible, in order to demonstrate proficiency with core JavaScript and web component concepts.

 ## Setup